-    One well known critic, Michael Macleod-Ball, who serves as the chief legislative and policy council for the American Civil Liberties Union, argues that Congress could have made specific alternations to the program, instead of cutting off funding for convicted criminals all together.
+One well-known critic, Michael Macleod-Ball, who serves as the chief legislative and policy counsel for the American Civil Liberties Union, argues that Congress could have made specific alternations to the program, instead of cutting off funding for convicted criminals altogether.
 Others further assert that leaders should have sought to cease the abuse of Pell Grants in order to provide every eligible student, regardless of their criminal record, an opportunity to advance themselves through college courses.

 Despite the opposing views, however, the National Association of Student Financial Aid Administrators’ Vice President, Larry Zaglaniczny, proclaims that the reported misuse of public grant funds on behalf of some convicted criminals has “undermined public support for the program,” making the recent reforms and revisions essential for collaborative progress and cooperation.